Teichm\"uller's problem in space

-{\bf Abstract:} Quasiconformal homeomorphisms of the whole space of ${\mathbb R}^n,$ onto itself normalized at one or two points are studied.
-In particular, the case when the maximal dilatation tends to $1$ is in the focus.
-Our methods make use of an asymptotically sharp bound for quasisymmetry and generalized Bernoulli type inequality.
-In addition, we prove sharp result for the behavior of the quasihyperbolic metric under quasiconformal maps.
+{\bf Abstract:} Quasiconformal homeomorphisms of the whole space ${\mathbb R}^n,$ onto itself normalized at one or two points are studied.
+In particular, the stability theory, the case when the maximal dilatation tends to $1\,,$ is in the focus.
+Our main result provides a spatial analogue of a classical result due to Teichm\"uller.
+Unlike Teichm\"uller's result, our bounds are explicit.
+Explicit bounds are based on two sharp well-known distortion results: the quasiconformal Schwarz lemma and the bound for linear dilatation.
+Moreover, Bernoulli type inequalities and asymptotically sharp bounds for special functions involving complete elliptic integrals are applied to simplify the computations.
+Finally, we discuss the behavior of the quasihyperbolic metric under quasiconformal maps and prove a sharp result for quasiconformal maps of ${\mathbb R}^n \setminus \{0\}$ onto itself.

 {\bf 2010 Mathematics Subject Classification:} Primary 30C65, secondary 30C62.